Nagarbhavi

-Nagarabhavi (also referred to as Nagarbhavi)is a residential area of Bangalore, Karnataka, India.
-Located in West Bangalore, Nagarabhavi is located between Mysore Road and Magadi road.
+Nagarabhavi (also referred to as Nagarbhavi) is a residential area in West Bangalore, Karnataka, India.
+It is located between Mysore Road and Magadi Road.

 It is surrounded by Vijaynagar on the north, Bangalore University and Chandra Layout on the east, Magadi road on the north and Sir.M.V.Layout on the west, and Kengeri to the south.
 Nagarabhavi is broadly divided into two areas, called Nagarabhavi 1st stage and Nagarabhavi 2nd stage.

-Traditionally known as the home of Bangalore University, this area also houses the National Law School of India University and the Dr. Ambedkar Institute of Technology.
+Traditionally known as the home of Bangalore University, the area also has the National Law School of India University, Dr. Ambedkar Institute of Technology and Dr. BR Ambedkar School of Economics.

-Nagarabhavi 1st stage comprises the localities of Maruthinagara, Kalyana Nagara, Nagarabhavi Village, Canara bank Colony, Bhairaveshwara Nagar and Moodala Palya amongst others.
-These areas are heavily populated and have much commercial activity along the Nagarabhavi main road.
-These areas now very well developed.
-It is also home to GnanaSoudha.
-It is definitely one of the peaceful residential areas in Bangalore.
-The nearest metro station is Vijaynagar or Attiguppe.
-It has very easy and near access to Outer Ring Road which makes commute easier.
+Nagarabhavi 1st stage comprises the localities of Maruthinagara, Kalyana Nagara, Nagarabhavi Village, Canara bank Colony, Bhairaveshwara Nagar and Moodala Palya.

+The nearest metro station are Vijaynagar and Attiguppe.
+It is near the Outer Ring Road which makes commute possible.

-Nagarabhavi 2nd stage has wide roads and the road connectivity is laudable.
-Most of the roads here are now tarred, ending the age old woes of the people residing here.
-The BDA has divided Nagarabhavi 2nd stage into blocks 1–12.
-In addition, well planned residential localities like Annapoorneshwari Nagara, Vinayaka Layout, ITI Layout, MPM Layout, NGEF Layout and Papareddy Palya form a part of this area.
-Nagarabhavi has famous restaurants like Mane Ruchi, Swathi Restaurant and Nandana Palace.
-It also has access to good reading libraries like JustBooks and Central and Namma hotels.
-Many celebrities live in and around Nagarbhavi.
+The BDA (Bengaluru Development Authority?) has divided Nagarabhavi 2nd stage into blocks 1–12.
+Residential localities like Annapoorneshwari Nagara, Vinayaka Layout, ITI Layout, MPM Layout, NGEF Layout and Papareddy Palya form a part of this area.